 - The business use cases for the data warehouse itself

-Ultimately, choosing either ETL or ELT will depend on their specific data needs, the types and amounts of data being processed and how far along an organization is in its digital transformation.
+Ultimately, choosing either ETL or ELT will depend on your specific data needs, the types and amounts of data being processed, and how far along your organization is in its digital transformation.

 Data quality with ETL and ELT

 Integrating your data doesn't have to be complicated or expensive.
 Ensuring its quality doesn’t have to be a compromise.
-Talend Data Fabric simplifies your ETL or ELT process with data quality capabilities, so your team can focus on other priorities and work with data you can trust.
-With over 900 components, you'll be able to move data from virtually any source to your data warehouse more quickly and efficiently than by hand-coding alone.
-We'll help you reduce your spending, accelerate time to value, and deliver data you can trust.
+Talend Data Fabric simplifies your ETL and/or ELT processes with data quality capabilities so your team can work with data you can trust.
+With over 1,000 connectors and components, you'll be able to move data from virtually any source to your data warehouse more quickly and efficiently than by hand coding alone.
+We'll help you cut costs, accelerate time to value, and deliver data you can trust.